 Opting to conduct inspections virtually or remotely can have many benefits including significant cost and time savings - more on that in our article on the 5 benefits of virtual inspections.
 However, without careful preparation, it can cause headaches for all participants involved and ultimately a time-waster.
 This remote inspection checklist serves as a roadmap, ensuring that the inspection process is systematic, thorough, and aligned with industry standards.
 Most importantly, it ensures that you are well prepared to run a smooth inspection without having to step foot on site.

-Please note that in this checklist, we will assume you’ve already picked out an inspection software for your specific use case.
+Please note that in this virtual inspection checklist, we will assume you’ve already picked out an inspection software for your specific use case.

 We always recommend revisiting the scope and objectives prior to the inspection to keep all participants aligned on the objectives throughout the session.
 Consider questions like: